YaroslavHavrylovych/codility/README.md

 Solutions can be pretty old (thus not optimal) and one day, maybe, I would review them, but not today.

+## Attention

+As solutions are custom some tasks are prohibited to use.
+Each task has description which points to the place where I have seen it (origin).
+Please check the origin to verify the possibility of usage for the task.

 ## Environment

 * Debian sid linux distro